syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.gateway `enum`
 {:#members:nodes-gateway}

 Sets the type of the BPMN Gateway.
 Applicable, if the node is a bpmn gateway.
-See <a href="global.html#bpmngateways">BPMNGateways</a>
+See [BPMN Gateways](/js/api/global#bpmngateways)

 #### Default Value